Wildboar-Software/directory/apps/meerkat-docs/docs/webadmin.md

 The only case in which you should _not_ enable TLS for the web admin console is if you are using an HTTPS-enabled reverse proxy, such as Nginx, Caddy, or Apache Web Server.

+## API

+The web admin console uses an HTML forms-based API to implement server-side functionality. **DO NOT** automate tasks using this API.
+There are **NO** guarantees of stability.
+These APIs may be changed in any release, without warning, without changelog entries, and without prior deprecation.
+These APIs are for use by the web admin console's user interface only.

+If you want to automate things like accepting operational bindings or hibernation, contact Wildboar Software.